OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 Due to this context, it's important for a project to ensure that all the third-party dependencies used do not suffer for any security issue **OR** if they contains security issues then the developmment team is aware of that and mitigation measures are in place.

 It's highly recommanded to perform automated analysis of the dependencies from the day one of the project.
-Indeed, if this task is added at the middle or end of the project, it can imply a amount of work to handle all the issues identified that will not be possible to handle by the developmement team since a long time.
+Indeed, if this task is added at the middle or end of the project, it can imply a huge amount of work to handle all the issues identified that will not be possible to handle by the development team for a long time.

 **Note:**